 “No, let’s go somewhere else, they only accept cash” – If you’re the type of person who prefers to use their credit or debit card, you’ve probably said this more than a few times.
 Just like ways of communicating, people like to know they can pay in a way that suits them – and there are a lot of ways!
 Cash, card, cheque, bank transfer, direct debit, recurring card payment, PayPal – to name just a few.
 Making sure you’re equipped to take a customer’s money is the key to being able to keep taking it in the future!

 If you’re bending over backwards behind the scenes then let your customers know!
 You don’t have to express your discomfort, enormous working hours or how you’ve missed your child’s sports day on their behalf – but letting people know you’re going the extra mile is really important.
 People often aren’t aware how good your product or service is until they’ve gone somewhere else – by which time it’s too late.

 Offer great service

 You should have planned provision in place for offering good service, no matter what your business is.
 Are you a coffee shop?
 A smile and quick efficient service are key.
-Stainless steel banding company?
-Lose the jargon, offer great solutions and stick to your timescales.
+Whether your a large enterprise or a local company that provides pools such as willshapools.com Lose the jargon, offer great solutions and stick to your timescales.
 Whatever you do, there are a few simple steps that people want from you – and they’re crucial, because it’s likely that no one’s ever going to give you a second chance if your service is poor.
 In the UK, studies show consumers are more likely to vote with their wallets then almost anywhere else in the world.